Table of Contents

 Substituting the standard MySQL server with the MariaDB server analog means that you can take complete benefit of the enhancements in MariaDB without any requirement to modify your application code.

-In more concise terms, MariaDB is a powerful and compatible drop-in replacement for MySQL.
+In more concise terms, MariaDB cloud is a powerful and compatible drop-in replacement for MySQL.
 It is also free and open-source, meaning that it can be used and customized without paying anything.
 This makes MariaDB an ideal choice for those who need an advanced RDBMS that meets their specific requirements.

 MariaDB is a RDBMS that is based on the Structured Query Language (SQL).
 It supports ACID-style data processing, which guarantees atomicity, consistency, isolation and durability for transactions.